tboye/offbeat.amsterdam/CONTRIBUTING.md

 Thank you for considering contributing to Gancio!

-Building software means taking a stand, making decisions, choices.
-These choices start from a precise look at reality, from specific needs and ends implementing specific features, choose default values, simplify some flow and patterns while making difficult others.

 You can contribute in the following ways:

-- Finding and reporting bugs
+- Finding and reporting bugs (please use the confidential flag for security related issues)
 - Translating the plugin into various languages
 - Contributing code by fixing bugs or implementing features
 - Improving the documentation